microsoft-healthcare-madison/team/okrs-2023-september.md

     * P0 By default, all major canonical resources are loaded
     * P5 Some kind of filter to say which artifacts should be loaded?
   * P0 Documentation and introduction video explain usage
-  * P0 Published as dotnet tool, invokable with `dotnet tool install ...`
+  * P0 Published as dotnet tool, invocable with `dotnet tool install ...`
   * P3 Tool can generate a report to verify content in server/package
   * Note: example usage of System.CommandLine package in [fhir-candle](https://github.com/GinoCanessa/fhir-candle/blob/main/src/fhir-candle/Program.cs)